 The other problem with ‘eco’ nappies is that they still have to be manufactured and transported, over and over again.
 A few of the eco nappies include materials like corn starch, which does reduce their manufacturing impact; but to describe that as ‘eco friendly’ is a bit like saying you’ve gone green because you emptied your fridge full of wasted food into the compost bin instead of landfill.

-This week, the world's leading climate scientists have warned that we need to get serious about changing the way we live.
+The world's leading climate scientists have warned that we need to get serious about changing the way we live.
 We have to think about which changes are going to have the most impact.
 We need to consider how we will respond when our children ask why we chose to ditch the single-use straws...but stick with the single-use nappies, when all the evidence was there.
 And we need to do it now.